erabinsky/WatirScripts/README.md

 ---

-Thanks for taking the time to look, and feel free to use my script to find me on LinkedIn :)
+Thanks for taking the time to look, and feel free to use my script to find me on LinkedIn.
+These are the first scripts I've ever written in Ruby, so I would love some feedback/suggestions! :)